 - A multi-year, cross-grant effort providing over $10M to censorship circumvention technology development, combined with creating a neutral space for the disparate developers of anti-censorship technology to build standards and community;

-Prior to Internews, I was the technology strategist at Ashoka, where I co-led platform development for the Changemakers platform for sourcing and accelerating social innovations, where I also bridged project goals and community needs with long term strategic needs to manage the development of the platform.
+Prior to Internews, I was the technology strategist at Ashoka, where I co-led platform development for the Changemakers open competition platform for sourcing and accelerating social innovations, where I also bridged project goals and community needs with long term strategic needs to manage the development of the platform.

-Before that, I directed the technology program at YSA and has consulted for NGOs on technology, knowledge management, and business process issues in Nicaragua and Venezuela as well as many in the United States.
-From 2002 to 2004, I served in the Peace Corps, where he worked with the Jamaican Ministry of Education on open source and educational technology and training projects.
+Before that, I directed the technology program at YSA and has consulted for NGOs on technology, knowledge management, and business process issues in Nicaragua and Venezuela as well as many in the United States, supporting non-profits to adopt open source technologies as part of their sustainability model.

-From 2002 to 2004, I served in the Peace Corps, where he worked with the Jamaican Ministry of Education on open source and educational technology and training projects.
-These projects included training over 3,000 teachers in basic technology and Internet skills, as well as repurposing an early “LiveCD” running Linux to distribute interactive educational tools and an offline version of the Ministry’s website for rural schools.
+From 2002 to 2004, I served in the Peace Corps, where I worked with the Jamaican Ministry of Education on open source and educational technology and training projects.
+These projects included training over 3,000 teachers in basic technology and Internet skills, as well as refactoring an early “LiveCD” Linux to distribute interactive educational tools and an offline version of the Ministry’s website for rural schools.
 While in the Peace Corps, I also independently created support systems for fellow volunteers and their organizations.
-Two projects which continued after his term was over were a resource CD and a volunteer intranet.
+Two projects which continued after my term was over were a resource CD and a volunteer SMS intranet.
 The resource CD was a self-contained training and software repository for school labs and NGOs across the island that provided free and open source alternatives and walked users through basic digital hygiene needs to recover infected systems.
 The volunteer intranet was a hybrid website and SMS group messaging platform enabling rapid dissemination of information among the volunteers and Peace Corps staff via email and SMS lists.

 I have a Master’s degree in International Science and Technology Policy from GWU’s Center for International Science and Technology Policy at the Elliott School, where I focused on the applications of IT in international and/or community/educational development.
 My undergrad is from the University of Texas’ Plan II Honors Program, with minors in Spanish, Philosophy, and Science, Technology and Society (STS).
+I wrote my undergraduate thesis on the linguistic properties of IRC chat groups.